jewetnitg/factory/docs/README.md

 Npm scripts
 ===========
-The project comes with a couple npm scripts that can be executed by running
+The project comes with a couple npm scripts that can be executed by running.

 ```
 npm run <script>